septhie/My-IT-Lab/README.md

 - Downloaded Windows Server 2022 ISO from Microsoft
 - Downloaded Windows 11 using the Media Creation Tool
 - Created a VM with 2 CPUs and 8GB RAM
-- Installed Windows Server 2022 with the Desktop Experience (so it has a GUI)
+- Installed Windows Server 2022 with the Desktop Experience so it has a GUI
-- Set the time zone and display settings
+- Tinkered with personal settings
 - Took a snapshot as a clean base image

 ---

-## Coming Soon

-- Part 2 - Active Directory
+## Part 2
-- Part 3 - Guest Additions
-- Part 4 - Windows 11 domain join
-- Part 5 - Group Policy